Josiwe/Josiwe.ATS.Cheats/README.md

 inside the game directory.
 You might have to make this directory yourself, or run the game once to have it made automatically.

 You'll also need the json configuration file `Josiwe.ATS.Cheats.Config.json` in the same directory.
-This file can be edited to selectively enable cheats or modify how they work.
+This file can be edited to selectively  cheats or modify how they work.

 We've also added example configs to fit a few playstyles!
 Feel free to replace single lines, or whole sections in the main config file: